ethen8181/ticket-system/system/system.md

 ## III.
 Exploratory Data Analysis

-The section exploratory data analysis is split into five sub-sections.
+The exploratory data analysis is split into five sub-sections listed in the following.

 1. Total Ticket Revenue
 2. Mean of SoldPrice by Gender